How does the optimizer implicitly bias the model merging loss landscape?: The optimizer's implicit bias on linear interpolation

 \subsection{What about transfer learning?}

-In the previous sections, we analyzed settings where models are trained from scratch.
-Now we consider setups involving transfer learning.
-We finetuned only the vision encoder of the pretrained model CLIP ViT-B/16~\citep{radford2021learning} on the WILDS-FMoW~\citep{koh2021wilds} dataset using the AdamW optimizer with cosine scheduler.
-Since varying the learning rate changes the speed of convergence, we carefully tune the number of training epochs for each setup and ensure proper convergence (details in \Cref{app:transfer_setup}).
-We train three seeds for each setup and merge each different pair, obtaining three different merged models per learning rate.
+The setups of previous sections train and bifurcate models on a single task, performing model merging between the bifurcated endpoints at the end.
+Now we consider transfer learning, where the pretraining and finetuning tasks differ.
+We use the vision encoder CLIP ViT-B/16~\citep{radford2021learning} pretrained on ImageNet1K and finetune it on the WILDS-FMoW~\citep{koh2021wilds} dataset using AdamW with cosine scheduler.
+Since varying the learning rate changes the speed of convergence, we tune the number of training epochs for each setup and ensure convergence to near-zero training loss (details in \Cref{app:transfer_setup}).
+We train three seeds per configuration and merge each pair, resulting in three merged models per $\eta$.
+Additional results using the SGD optimizer instead of AdamW are in \Cref{app:optim}.

-The results on the left of the \Cref{fig:acc_gain_transfer_lr_fmow_clip} shows that a larger learning rate identifies solutions that are easier to merge.
-Specifically, the smallest values lie in a flatter loss landscape region where the performance gain is $4\times$ smaller than the largest learning rate when merged.
-The Pearson correlation coefficient is $r=0.981$, indicating an almost perfect linear correlation between accuracy gain and learning rate.
-Note, however, that one should not blindly use the largest learning rate. \Cref{fig:acc_gain_transfer_lr_fmow_clip} on the right shows that the merged models with the best performance are the one with a moderate learning rate, as also observed by~\citep{wortsman2022model}.
-The largest learning rate setup has the largest accuracy gain, but the worst-performing single model. \Cref{app:transfer} presents similar results using different datasets and a pretrained model.
+\Cref{fig:acc_gain_transfer_lr_fmow_clip} (top) shows that a larger learning rate $\eta$ identifies solutions that are easier to merge.
+The smallest $\eta=1e-6$ lie in a flatter loss landscape region where the performance gain is $4\times$ smaller than the largest $\eta=1e-4$ when merged.
+The Pearson correlation coefficient is $r=0.981$, indicating an almost perfect linear correlation between accuracy gain and learning rate $\eta$.
+Note, however, that one should not blindly use the largest learning rate for finetuning. \Cref{fig:acc_gain_transfer_lr_fmow_clip} (bottom) shows that the merged models with the best performance are the ones with a moderate learning rate $\eta=3e-5$, as also observed by~\citep{wortsman2022model}.
+The largest learning rate setup has the largest accuracy gain, but the worst-performing single model.~\Cref{app:transfer} presents similar results using different datasets and a pretrained model.